-Many ERP systems have “order management modules” or the ability to be customized to handle the simple processing of orders from your online storefront.
-Just because these capabilities exist doesn’t mean they are a viable option for your rapidly growing business.
+Many ERP systems have “order management” capabilities or the ability to be customized to handle the simple processing of orders from your online storefront.
+Just because these capabilities exist doesn’t mean they are a viable option for your rapidly-growing business.

 Why not?
 Perhaps the most important reason is that your ERP system was never originally intended to manage the processes around selling to customers.
 Things like customer communication, granting appeasements or adjustments, and handling returns are all flows that are unique to customer selling and require automating previously complex workflows that can scale with your business as it grows.
 While you may be able to find workarounds to handle most of your current use cases today, the question is, are these use cases scalable?

-However, as a lot of retailers have found, the OMS technology that exists within these suites is often light and not near as flexible as they need.
+However, as a lot of retailers have found, the OM technology that exists within these suites is often light and not nearly as flexible as they need.
 Challenges can quickly arise as retailers continue to scale and grow, especially if they have plans for omnichannel commerce.

-A best-of-breed order management solution, like Deck Commerce, is focused on providing the best features and functionality throughout the full life cycle of a consumer’s order.
+A best-in-breed order management system, like Deck Commerce, is focused on providing the best features and functionality throughout the full life cycle of a consumer’s order.
 Focused expertise typically means that the solution can handle both current and future needs, with the distinct advantages of quicker implementations, higher returns on investment, and flexibility.

 Adding new solutions into a technology stack can seem overwhelming.
 However, it’s important for retailers to understand where they plan to take their business in the upcoming years.
 Having the right foundation in place is critical to successfully scaling and growing.